jellybob/text_tractor/README.md

 * Add some filtering to the web interface.
 Currently it just dumps the complete list on the screen at once.
 * Allow publishing from the web interface.

+## Thanks ##

+Thank you to Thoughtbot, who other then requesting that I change the project's name from it's original one, which was purposely similar to Copycopter, have been incredibly accomodating towards me providing a method for people to avoid paying them money.

+You should go and sign up for either [Hoptoad](http://hoptaodapp.com) or [Tracjectory](http://apptrajectory.com), both which I highly recommend.

 ## Licensing ##

 Copycat is developed by Blank Pad Development (http://blankpad.net), and released under the MIT License.
-As stated earlier, I take no responsibility for Thoughtbot sueing you.